pmeeny/CI-MS4-LoveRugby/TESTING.md

 Bug no. | Bug description |  Bug fix |
 ------------ | ------------- | ------------- |
 1 | When adding a memory, the memory_name was being stored as null in the memory collection| The "name" field was missing from the form field for the input type memory_name
+2. html validation, sales_items had same id as news, fix was to give both a unique id
+3. html validation, alt text for a number of images in a loop was the same, fix was the set it to the product name
+4. If a user has 0 favourites, pagination setup call in the view is being call even though there are no items, fix was to move the location of the pagination setup call.

 # Code Validators and Website Analysis
 The website's pages was tested against the following validators: